 Alvin TanSprouts Bible Study Leader

-Alvin is a second year Ph.D. student in Psychology studying language learning in children.
+Alvin is a third year Ph.D. student in Psychology studying language learning in children.
 He was born and raised in Singapore, then did an undergraduate degree in the UK, and a master’s degree at Stanford—and has liked it here enough to stay for another five-or-so years.
 He has greatly enjoyed seeing God at work in community, and is looking forward to sharing more good food and good conversations in the coming year, especially with new incoming students.
 When he’s not futzing with computational models or running experiments on toddlers, he can be found pushing tokens around on a board game, furrowing his brow at a puzzlehunt, or reading way too many books at once.

 Esther ElongaSoul Care Small Group Leader